48 Hours in Marfa: A Definitive Guide

 Explore Valentine, TX as you head back to Marfa

 What’s to see/do?
 Well, for one, the cemetery and backstreets offer much to explore.
-More than that, the town draws in folks from all over through its annual Music Festival on Valentines’ Day.
+More than that, the town draws in folks from all over for its annual Music Festival on Valentine’s Day.

 It is even the site of one of the hippest new bars, Valentine Texas Bar, that is, if you can catch it during its less-than-predictable opening hours (all part of the charm!).
 How to tell if it is open?
 Just look for the detached car door on the side of the road with the words “Bar Open.”
 We’re big fans of this spot.